emissary-ingress/emissary/user-guide/install-ambassador-oss.md

 that an `ambassador-admin` NodePort Service is created (which provides an Ambassador Diagnostic web UI), along with an ambassador ClusterRole, ServiceAccount and ClusterRoleBinding (if RBAC is enabled).
 An Ambassador Deployment is also created.

-When not installing Ambassador into the default namespace you must update the namespace used in the `ClusterRoleBinding` when RBAC is enabled.
+When not installing Ambassador Open Source into the default namespace you must update the namespace used in the `ClusterRoleBinding` when RBAC is enabled.

 For production configurations, we recommend you download these YAML files as your starting point, and customize them accordingly.

-## 2. Defining the Ambassador Service
+## 2. Defining the Ambassador Open Source Service

-Ambassador is deployed as a Kubernetes Service that references the ambassador Deployment you deployed previously.
+Ambassador Open Sourceis deployed as a Kubernetes Service that references the ambassador Deployment you deployed previously.
 Create the following YAML and put it in a file called `ambassador-service.yaml`.